sovrn/Hive-JDBC-Storage-Handler/README.md

 associated with this, changing the `SerDe` interface to `AbstractSerDe` abstract class.
 Also added a Maven build profile, `-Phadoop-2`, to distinguish from Qubole's `-Phadoop-1`.

+## Notes on Usage
+The resulting JAR should be put in a directory that is part of Hive's classpath (the best place would be a symlink in `/usr/lib/hive/auxlib/` pointing to the JAR location in `/usr/share/java` as for the other aux libs).

+Otherwise, using the `ADD JAR` syntax, there will be Kryo serialization errors if `hive.exec.parallel=true` (default).
+You could `SET hive.exec.parallel=false` but that will probably make your query run slower.

+A convenient location for hosting the JAR is the DAT account bucket `s3://sovrn-datasci/hive_jars/`.

+The shaded JAR (larger file size, with `-final.jar` extension) does not seem to be necessary.

 ## Building from Source
 * Download the code from Github:
 ```